mviereck/x11docker/README.md

  - Option `--homedir DIR` is similar to `--home` but allows you to specify a custom host directory for data storage.
  - Special cases for `$HOME`:
    - `--homedir $HOME` will use your host home as container home.
 Discouraged, use with care.
-   - `--sharedir $HOME` will mount your host home as a subfolder of container home.
+   - `--sharedir $HOME` will symlink your host home as a subfolder of container home.

 ## Wayland
 To run  [Wayland](https://wayland.freedesktop.org/) instead of an X server x11docker provides options `--wayland`, `--weston`, `--kwin` and `--hostwayland`.